netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    The immutable flag which is defined as the metadata annotation takes a boolean value, and it is returned as requested by the client using a "with-immutable" parameter ({{with-immutable}}).
-If the "immutable" metadata annotation for configuration is not specified, the default "immutable" value is the same as the immutability of its parent node in the data tree ({{interior}}).
+If the "immutable" metadata annotation for a node is not specified, the default "immutable" value is the same as the value of its parent node in the data tree ({{interior}}).
    The immutable metadata annotation value for a top-level instance node is "false" if not specified.